pehapkari/pehapkari.cz/statie/source/_posts/2019/2019-04-20-how-we-migrated-54-357-lines-of-code-nette-to-symfony-in-2-people-under-80-hours.md

 How big is it?
 If we don't count tests, migration, fixtures, etc., the application has **270 PHP files** in the length of **54 357 lines** (using [phploc](https://github.com/sebastianbergmann/phploc)).

-How many routes does it have?
+How many unique routes does it have?
 20...?
 50...? **151!**
+Just to have an idea, the pehapkari.cz website has 35 routes.

 ## Why?

-The application was in Nette, which worked and met the technical requirements.
-The main motivation for the transcription was the dying ecosystem and the integration of Symfony.
+The application was written in Nette, which worked and met the technical requirements.
+The main motivation for the transcription was the dying ecosystem and that over-integration of Symfony.
+What does "dying ecosystem" mean?
+Nette released just 1 minor version since July 2016, while Symfony had 6 releases during the same period.

 <div class="text-center mb-4">
     <img src="/assets/images/posts/2019/fw-migration/extensions.png">